Assessment Review Information

 • See also FORMAL ASSESSMENT REVIEW for additional suggested supporting data

 Informal reviews may also occur as part of the Town’s annual update process, when the Assessor mails out Preliminary Change of Assessment notices, usually between February and April.
 A set period, which will be defined within any notices sent, will be made available to schedule an Informal Review to discuss the proposed assessment change.
+2025 Informal Reviews will be scheduled between Tuesday March 4 and Friday, April 4th, 2025.

 All decisions made through the Informal Review process will be for the next available Tentative Assessment roll, published May 1st.
 Change of Assessment Notices resulting from an informal review will be sent to the property owner no later than the first week in May.